ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 |`BOGO 4 mean: 0.006058094776529127`|
 |`No offer mean: 0.005528949447740996`|

-*Fig x: Example histogram - BOGO response, Transaction Rate, All Users*
+*Fig 7: Example histogram - BOGO response, Transaction Rate, All Users*

 The table of findings is too long to be placed inline, but see the appendix to this post for full details.
 Notable heuristics are described as follows: